WildCodeSchool/2023-11-wns-bleu-g2-christmas-gifts-planner/README.md

 ## 🧐 About <a name = "about"></a>

-Our project, The Christmas Gifts Planner, is a collaborative effort by a team of 4 individuals undergoing training as web developer designers.
+Our project, Christmas Gifts Planner, is a collaborative effort by a team of 4 individuals undergoing training as web developer designers.
 The project aims to facilitate members of a family or group of friends to discuss gift ideas without seeing what others are preparing for them.
 A dedicated discussion thread would be allocated to each member, enabling other members to exchange individual or collective gift ideas.

 ## 🏁 Getting Started <a name = "getting_started"></a>